-- Through you: 'give the people this message of life!'-The apostles have become tireless in spreading the good news about Jesus.
-Ask God to give you a new vigor in sharing Jesus' message with others.
-Ask God to follow your words with his power, actually bringing life to the people who listen to you.
-Two things might stop us from becoming bolder in talking about Jesus: too little confidence in the power of Jesus' story, and too little love for people around us.
-Ask God for greater faith that he will give life to the people around you, and ask him to increase your love for them. - Through your six: 'if it is of God, you will not be able to stop them'-ask God to make the lives of your six a testimonial to his reality and his power.
-Pray for a deep, true, and visible transformation in the lives of your six, one that shows that God is truly at work. - Through our church: 'everyone had high regard for them'-Pray for our relationship with the wider community.
-Ask that God would give us a good reputation with the community, particularly with our new neighborhood.
+Through you: The apostles have become tireless in spreading the good news about Jesus.
+Ask God to give you a new vigor in sharing good things you've gotten from Jesus'

+with others.
+Ask God to follow your words with power, actually bringing life to the people who listen to you.

+- Through your six: Ask God to make the lives of your six a testimonial to his reality and his power.
+Pray for a deep, true, and visible transformation in the lives of your six, one that shows that God is truly at work. - Through our church: Pray for our relationship with the wider community.
+Ask that God would give us a good reputation with the community, particularly with our neighborhood.
 Pray that the good reputation would come from the fact that we bring healing, freedom, and other good things from God to the people in our neighborhood.